 ♣ Shoes and sandals

-♣ Bathing suit and shorts for beach trips
+♣ Bathing suit, shorts, towel for beach trips

 ♣ Water bottle

 ♣ Insect repellant with high Deet content

 ♣Towel for showering or beach time (two work best)

 ♣ Headlamp for getting around at night or reading, battery operated